limestonenetworks/statuspage/README.markdown

 ## FAQ
 * If you receive the error ```Fatal error: Class 'SQLite3' not found```, then your PHP instance does not have the SQLite3 module loaded.
+* How do I add services to a facility
+	1. SSH into your server and go to the directory "cache" that has "status.db" in it.

+	2. To get facility IDs run:
+	sqlite3 status.db "SELECT * FROM `facilities`"

+	4. Then run:
+	sqlite3 status.db "INSERT INTO facilities_services (facilities_id, friendly_name, status) VALUES (2, 'Web Server', 'online')"

+	I used "2" as the ID in my example, and "Web Server" as the service.
+You would simply run that command again making changes to those variables to add more services.

 ## License